Lyttelton road tunnel

 The Lyttelton road tunnel runs through the Port Hills to connect the New Zealand city of Christchurch and its seaport, Lyttelton.
-It opened in 1964 and carries just over 10,000 vehicles per day as part of State Highway 74.
+It opened in on 27 February 1964 and carries just over 10,000 vehicles per day as part of State Highway 74.

 At 1970 m, it was the longest road tunnel in New Zealand from its opening until 2 July 2017, when it was superseded by the Waterview Tunnels.

 While the tunnel itself was not damaged due to the February 2011 Christchurch earthquake, the Heathcote tunnel canopy was destroyed.
 The nearby Tunnel Control Building — a Category I heritage building – suffered significant damage and was closed, before finally being demolished in 2013.
 Construction of a new control building was completed in 2014.